getsentry/sentry-javascript/packages/profiling-node/README.md

 ### How much overhead will this profiler add?

 The profiler uses the kEagerLogging option by default which trades off fast calls to startProfiling for a small amount of constant CPU overhead.
-If you are using kEagerLogging then the tradeoff is reversed and there will be no CPU overhead while the profiler is not running, but calls to startProfiling could be slow (in our tests, this varies by environments and node versions, but could be in the order of a couple 100ms).
+If you are using kEagerLogging then the tradeoff is reversed and there will be a small CPU overhead while the profiler is not running, but calls to startProfiling could be slow (in our tests, this varies by environments and node versions, but could be in the order of a couple 100ms).